 Phew!
 I think this is possibly the longest post I’ve ever pulled together.

 If you’re still reading, I give you mad props.
-I also think you must really be interested in Bullet Journaling so I hope this post was helpful.
+I also think you must really be interested in the Bullet Journal® method of planning so I hope this post was helpful.

 I know when I was first starting out, the more detail someone put in their post the better.
 I gleaned so much from other people just sharing what they do.
 This allowed me to figure out what I needed in my journal.